-The transaction fees involved in the buying of Monero will be lower if you choose to buy it directly on the monero trading exchange like Kraken.
+The transaction fees involved in the buying of Monero will be lower if you choose to buy it directly on the Monero trading exchange like Kraken.
 But if you are interested in large purchases of the digital currency, it is highly recommended to use an exchange.
 As always, you will need to register on the exchange and fund the account.
 Some Exchanges will take a couple of business days in order to fund your account and actually get your identity verified with the exchange.
 So, please do take note of that.

-The best option and fastest way for buying Monero are by first buying Bitcoin and then instantly swap your Bitcoin for Monero.
+The best option and fastest way of buying Monero are by first buying Bitcoin and then instantly swap your Bitcoin for Monero.
 This is especially appropriate if you are in a rush and want to take advantage of a dip in prices.

 There are many exchanges that can help you do this successfully.